 Maximum students participating in lab allowed per course is 12.
 This creates a teacher student ratio of 6:1.

-Vestibulodynia: A Pelvic Floor and Orthopedic approach has been approved by the CPTA, GPTA, and TPTA for 16 contact hours.
+Vestibulodynia: A Pelvic Floor and Orthopedic Approach has been approved by the CPTA, GPTA, OPTA and TPTA for 16 contact hours.
 The course has been approved for 15 contact hours by the IPTA.
-Pending 16 CEU's for Oregon and New York.
+The course has been approved by the NYPTA for 18.6 contact hours.
 This course content is not intended for use by any participants outside the scope of their license or regulation.

-How to Treat a Man in Pain: Part 1 has been approved by the TPTA for 16 contact hours and is pending 16 CEU's for California.
+How to Treat a Man in Pain: Part 1 has been approved by the CPTA, OPTA and TPTA for 16 contact hours.

-Diving into the Pelvic Floor is approved for 16 contact hours by the TPTA.
+Diving into the Pelvic Floor is approved for 16 contact hours by the TPTA and OPTA.

 Continental breakfast and snacks will be served on day one and day two.
 Lunch is not provided but time will be allotted.

 sports bra, t-shirt or tank top, athletic shorts or pants.